BLANC – Contemporary French Cuisine

 Contemporary French Restaurant Georgetown

 Guests can order a la carte or take part in a five-course tasting menu (RM298) with wine pairing (add RM95) or premium wine pairing (add RM195).
 There is a fabulous deal, however, for guests staying at Macalister Mansion.
 In-house diners get the five-course menu for a tiny RM100 – an enormous saving of nearly RM200 per person!
+(This is now RM150 per person – new chef, new chef menu.
+Check out the latest updates here.)
 We think that “chef knows best” and so leave the critical decisions up to Alfred by going with the degustation.

 We’re also delighted by the opportunity to have numerous premium wines by the glass thanks to the use of the Coravin system.
 This preservation system pours wine from the bottle via a fine needle without removing the cork.
 At the same time, Argon gas is injected into the bottle preventing the liquid from coming into contact with oxygen, hence preserving its quality.